Japanese Castles: Matsue Castle

 Matsue Castle 松江城

-Matsue Castle dates from 1611, when it was built by the local feudal lord Horio Yoshiharu.
+Matsue Castle in the town of Matsue, Shimane prefecture, dates from 1611, when it was built by the local feudal lord Horio Yoshiharu.
 Matsue Castle is one of only a handful of castles in Japan that has not been destroyed by fire or war and is completely original.

 For 230 years, until the Meiji Restoration of 1868, the castle was home to the Matsudaira clan, a junior branch of the ruling Tokugawa family.
 The castle underwent reconstruction and repair work in the 1950s.
 Further restorations were completed on three turrets on the castle walls in 2001.